 - Protect native and existing vegetation during the development process, and require restoration if any is removed by development.
-Priorities for restoration shall include stabilization of erodible soils and riparian buffers and bluffs or steep slopes visible from the river. - Restore native vegetation to protect and enhance public river view corridors identified in this plan where possible - Restore native vegetation in restoration priority areas identified in this plan where possible - Seek opportunities to restore native vegetation in areas where vegetative cover is not present. - The removal of invasive plant species and replacement with native plantings is encouraged.
+Priorities for restoration shall include stabilization of erodible soils and riparian buffers and bluffs or steep slopes visible from the river. - Restore native vegetation to protect and enhance public river view corridors identified in this plan where possible. - Restore vegetation in restoration priority areas identified in this plan through the City's development review process (conditional use permits, site plan review, subdivisions, PUDs, variances, and other permits).

-- Sustain and enhance ecological functions (habitat value) during vegetation restorations. - Pollinator and wildlife friendly native plantings are encouraged. - Evaluate proposed development sites for erosion prevention and bank and slope stabilization issues and require restoration as part of the development process.
+- Seek opportunities to restore native vegetation in areas where vegetative cover is not present. - The removal of invasive plant species and replacement with native plantings is encouraged. - Sustain and enhance ecological functions (habitat value) during vegetation restorations. - Pollinator and wildlife friendly native plantings are encouraged. - Evaluate proposed development sites for erosion prevention and bank and slope stabilization issues and require restoration as part of the development process.